kubernetes/enhancements/keps/sig-cli/20191008-kubectl-events.md

 1. Extended behaviour for `--watch`
 2. Default sorting of `events`
+3. Union of fields in custom-columns option
+4. Listing the events timeline for last N minutes
+5. Soring the events using the other criteria as well

-This KEP proposes to add a new command `events` for `kubectl` and  be independent of `kubectl get`.
+This new `kubectl events` command will be independent of `kubectl get`.
 This can be extended to address the user requirements that cannot be achieved if the command is dependent of `get`.

 ## Motivation